HareramRayy/Quiz-Java-dynamic-web-project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 iii)Concept of Session Management is used.&nbsp;So that, server will recognize if request is from logged in client or not.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-iv)If any user logged out and used back button of browser, he/she will not be able to go on same back page but he/she will be reffered login page.
+iv)If any user logged out and used back button of browser, he/she will not be able to go on same back page but he/she will be referred login page.